 Frustrated Attendings Who Don’t Want First Years Around

 Unlike more independent senior residents, radiologists typically have to take extra time out of their day to teach a first-year radiology resident.
 Given the increasing workloads of radiologists, many attendings see this as a burden.
-They would rather get home to their family on time in the evening.
-Additionally, the attending does not know the first year resident well.
+They would instead get home to their family on time in the evening.
+Additionally, the attending does not know the first-year resident well.
 Therefore, he cannot figure out how much responsibility to give.
 Other radiologists feel forced and have no desire to teach.
-These frustrations of many attending radiologists reflect in the personal interactions with the first year resident.
+The frustrations of many attending radiologists reflect in the personal interactions with the first-year resident.
 Often, the resident gets the sense that he/she is not wanted around.
 Depressing, huh…

 Noon Conferences- A Foreign Language

 Have you ever listened to a conversation in a language that you do not understand?
-That is the feeling that the first year radiology resident often gets when he/she goes to the first noon conference.
+That is the feeling that the first-year radiology resident often gets when he/she goes to the first noon conference.
 Attendings give noon conferences on topics such as ultrasound or MRI.
-Yet, first-year radiology residents have never seen these images.
+Yet, these radiology residents have never seen these images.
 On top of that, they use language that is not common vernacular.

 The Final Upshot For The First Year Resident

 Senior radiologists can easily dismiss and forget the challenges that first-year radiology residents face.
-However, don’t discount the first-year radiology resident’s frustrations, experiences, and anxieties, as they are genuine.
-It takes an extended period of adjustment to acclimate to the work that experienced radiology residents and attendings perform on a daily basis.
+However, please don’t discount the first-year radiology resident’s frustrations, experiences, and anxieties, as they are genuine.
+It takes an extended period of adjustment to acclimate to the daily work experienced by radiology residents and attendings.
 Give the lowly first-year radiology resident a chance!!!